 Under normal operation,

-messages are not deleted or dropped in your stream, however setting this will allow them to be dropped
+messages are not deleted or dropped in your subscription, however setting this will cause random events

 so